mhenr18/mhenr.com/_posts/2013-08-10-3-vec-positioning-for-user-interfaces.md

 I don't mean that it's impossible to do UI in code with an API like Cocoa.
 That's far from the truth.

-However, it's not possible to do UI in code that handles scaling without taking one of two approaches:
+However, it's not currently possible to do UI in code that handles scaling without taking one of two approaches:

 - Use layout managers which make you learn a new API whenever you use a new layout,